5 Things to Know About the Galaxy S8 Android 10 Update

 With Samsung’s Android 10 and One UI 2.0 update picking up steam, owners of older Galaxy models like the Galaxy S8, Galaxy S8+, and Galaxy S8 Active are wondering about the future of their devices.

-As we push into 2020, Samsung’s released Android 10 and its new One UI 2.0 interface for several Galaxy devices including the Galaxy S10, Galaxy Note 10, Galaxy Note 9, and some devices in the Galaxy M family.
+As we push into 2020, Samsung’s released Android 10 and its new One UI 2.0 interface for several Galaxy devices including the Galaxy S10, Galaxy Note 10, Galaxy Note 9, and Galaxy S9.

-The company still has a long way to go, but we expect additional updates to roll out in early 2020 and throughout the months ahead.
+The company still has a long way to go, but we expect additional updates to roll out in early 2020 and in the months ahead.

 Samsung’s Galaxy S8 series is currently stuck on Android Pie and that’s left many owners with questions about the company’s plans for the aging former flagships.